 Tariq is passionate about social justice and reversing the negative pipelines working against the pure work being done in the education system.
 Outside of his servant leadership, Tariq enjoys putting forth time into agriculture, music, and fellowshipping with family and friends.

-Cindy Lora is the Site Director of SMASH Berkeley.
-Prior to joining SMASH full-time, Cindy had worked on the Residential team for SMASH Berkeley before helping launch NAF Future Ready Scholars Berkeley during the summer of 2019.
-She has done work for Undocumented Student Rights throughout California since 2011, and continues to be a point of contact for those in her community.
+Cindy Lora is the Head of Operations.
+Before joining SMASH full-time, Cindy had worked on the Residential team for SMASH Berkeley before helping launch NAF Future Ready Scholars Berkeley during the summer of 2019.
+She has done work for Undocumented Student Rights throughout California since 2011 and continues to be a point of contact for those in her community.
 Cindy’s background is in English Composition and Rhetoric, Social and Behavioral Sciences, and Sociology.

-Maggie Melone-Echiburú is the Site Director for Stanford.
+Maggie Melone-Echiburú is the Program Director, Bay Area Region.
 Most recently she served as Implementation Lead for the NASA Engineering Design Challenge, a U.S Department of Education/NASA interagency effort focused on delivering STEM educational enrichment programs to underserved students nationally.
 In this position she was part of a cross-functional team that developed and delivered professional development training for K12 teachers.
 She was also responsible for recruiting and coordinating NASA engineers and scientists to provide mentorship to classes across the nation.

 Prior to that position, Maggie was the founding K12 STEM Director at Hartnell College, where she led the development of a suite of youth/STEM focused college pathway programs, which included: Coder Dojo HC; Girls Who Code; Saturday STEM Academy, and a state-of-the-art Maker Space.